Manidills/Certificate_Verification/README.md

 1.HOME ( STORE & RETRIVE FROM IPFS )

-    Organization should upload there xlsx file, that contain's list of name's.
+    [xlsx file should follow the structure like test.xlsx] Organization should upload there xlsx file, that contain's list of name's.
 Then you will get the dataframe that shows IPFS HASH, NAME and TX_HASH also with download button to get certificates with participants names. ( STORE DATA TO IPFS AND RETRIVE ).
 It should shared with participants via mail or drive.

   ![Screenshot](https://i.ibb.co/19gwKWr/valid-1.png)